Add To Favorites

 Observe the pulling power of magnets by making your own amazing maze!
 Use magnets to guide figures around turns, into dead ends, and to the finish.

-Explore how magnets work.
-Predict and test which objects and materials are attracted to magnets.
+Working in small groups, invite students to explore how magnets work.
+Provide classroom resources on the subject, as well as access to suggested Internet web sites on the topic.
+Challenge students to make predictions and test which objects and materials are attracted to magnets.
 Observe how magnets attract and repel.
-Record your findings on a chart with Crayola® Washable Markers.
+Have students record their findings on a chart with Crayola® Washable Markers.

-Put your knowledge of magnets to work!
-Draw mazes on recycled file folders or poster board.
+Challenge student knowledge of magnets and put it to work!
+Have students draw mazes on recycled file folders or poster board.
 Mazes could relate to a theme, favorite book, or holiday.
-For example, you could draw a maze for bats to find their way through a cave.
-If your classmates are really good at these puzzles, make it challenging!
-After your mazes are finished, you will try to solve each other's mazes.
+For example, a maze could be created focused on bats finding their way through a cave.
+If classmates are good at these puzzles, make them more challenging!
+After mazes are finished, students try to solve each other's mazes.

-To solve mazes, set one figure at the start.
+To solve mazes, students set one figure at the start.
 Use a guiding magnet to pull the figure along the maze from start to finish.
-Try several different mazes made by your classmates.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma